In this article you will learn:

 2b.
 By importing a CSV excel file

 You can also import your material table from an excel file.
 The file has to be in a CSV format with all BOM and tolerances listed in it.
-This will save you time as you don't have to add all materials and set up your table again.
+This will save you time as you can directly copy a table you have ready on your system, to the techpack.

 Before creating a material table by import CSV